Bruce L. Atkins

 A graduate of Seton Hall University School of Law, Mr. Atkins is also a graduate of the University of Connecticut.
 In 2006, Mr. Atkins merged his practice with Neil H. Deutsch to form Deutsch Atkins, P.C. the present firm, which is one of the largest plaintiff employment law firms in the tri-state area.

 Mr. Atkins is a member of the American Association for Justice (AAJ), the NJ American Association for Justice, the American Bar Association, the New Jersey Bar Association, the Florida Bar, and the National Employment Lawyers Association (NELA) and NELA NJ, New Jersey’s chapter.
 In addition, he has been a guest lecturer at both NELA’s national convention and at AAJNJ on trial techniques, and at Lorman Seminars on employment issues.
+He has been selected a Fellow in the Litigation Counsel of America, and is a member of the Diversity Law Institute, and the Trial Law Institute.
 He has appeared as a frequent commentator on Court TV.

 Contact NJ employment lawyer, Bruce L. Atkins Esq. if you are seeking an employment law attorney in New Jersey.